briandrum/codes.forchagrin.com/_chapters/chapter-1353-flood-damage-prevention.md

-    3. _(3)_ Notwithstanding the other provisions of this section, variances may be issued for the reconstruction, rehabilitation or restoration of historic structures upon a determination that the proposed repair or rehabilitation will not preclude the structure’s continued designation as a historic structure and the variance is the minimum necessary to preserve the historic character and design of the structure.
+    3. _(3)_ Notwithstanding the other provisions of this section, variances may be issued for the reconstruction, rehabilitation or restoration of historic structures upon a determination that the proposed repair or rehabilitation will not preclude the structure's continued designation as a historic structure and the variance is the minimum necessary to preserve the historic character and design of the structure.